umutau/google-chart/README.md

 # google-chart
-Google Chart with Random Number
-3 employee in the company gets 5-100 sales number for each month Chart automaticly appear at the below.
-You can remove the personel from the chart as well.
+Google Chart with Random Number 3 employee in the company gets 5-100 sales number for each month Chart automatically appear at the below.
+You can remove the people from the chart as well.